This week at the Abortion Gang

 In sharp contrast to the last few days, the Republican National Convention in Tampa last week got under way with nary a mention of war or poverty, and managed to completely avoiding any information about Romney’s policy’s, taxes, and George W. Bush.
 Also, the RNC decided to officially make hardline, extreme anti-choice policies the central part of their nomination shindig.

-Last week, Republican delegates from around the country approved the anti-abortion platform, and even though Romney is trying to distance himself from the unpopular embryos-are-more-important-
+Last week, Republican delegates from around the country approved the anti-abortion platform, and even though Romney is trying to distance himself from the unpopular embryos-are-more-important-than-women stance, his campaign approved the platform and the delegates voted the extreme anti-choice stance as the official party position.

 From the LA Times: Does Ann Romney Really Know What Women Are Going Through?
 She spoke only to mothers, essentially removing women and people without children from the conversation.
 So, my guess is, no, she doesn’t know what women are going through.
 She totally transparently tried to cash in on the so -called “mommy wars.”
 She said, “YOU are the hope for America.”
 To all other women?
 Fuck off.